Why should you think about changing course towards a product-led growth strategy?

-If you want to adopt a successful product-led growth strategy, keep this in mind: it's not easy.
+If you want to adopt a successful product-led growth strategy, remember that it's not easy.

 The product-led business model completely disrupts how you market, sell, support, and operate your business.
-To make sure your entire organization is aligned around your product and a unified customer experience, you need data.
+You need data to ensure your entire organization is aligned around your product and creating a unified customer experience.

-With the availability of advanced analytics from CRM data to heat maps, all you need to do is make sure you're using these valuable insights to help you reap the enormous benefits of a PLG strategy.
+With the availability of advanced analytics from CRM data to heat maps, you have all the customer insights you need to ensure you're reaping the enormous benefits of a hybrid growth strategy.

 What's that?
 A hybrid approach incorporates all the elements of product-led SaaS growth while still supporting your sales and customer success teams to nurture relationships and expand accounts into enterprise customers.

 Remember, your product isn't your sole growth channel.
 A good PLG strategy works with your sales and marketing teams in tandem.